SwellRT/swellrt/README.md

 - `/usr/local/swellrt/log` Folder storing server log.
 - `/usr/local/swellrt/sessions` Folder storing Web sessions.
 - `/usr/local/swellrt/avatars` Folder storing user's avatar.
-- `/usr/local/swellrt/attachments` Folder storing attachment files.
-(When MongoDB is not used as attachment storage)
+- `/usr/local/swellrt/attachments` Folder storing attachment files (when MongoDB is not used as attachment storage).

 ### Server configuration

-Default configuration is provided in the file ``swellrt/config/reference.conf``.
+Default configuration is provided in the file `swellrt/config/reference.conf`.
-To overwrite a property, do create a new file named ``swellrt/config/application.config`` and put there the property with the new value.
+To overwrite a property, do create a new file named `swellrt/config/application.config` and put there the property with the new value.

 ## Documentation

-For SwellRT development guide and API reference please visit our [Wiki](https://github.com/P2Pvalue/swellrt/wiki)
+For SwellRT development guide and API reference, please visit our [Wiki](https://github.com/P2Pvalue/swellrt/wiki).

 ## Contributing